-Prerequisite: Math 110, 112, or placement into Math 115 or higher.
+Prerequisite: Math 110, 112, or placement into Math 113 or higher.

-Lecture, 4 hours; laboratory, 2 hours.
 This course is an introduction to the design, analysis, development, and implementation of computer programs using a high-level, objectoriented programming language.
 The focus is on analytic programming skills, problem-solving, the design and analysis of algorithms, and the software construction process.